wallarm/product-documentation/docs/latest/partner-waf-node/connecting-clients.md

 2. Copy and save the `id` value you passed in the request.
 This ID will be used in NGINX configuration (`wallarm_instance`) for splitting several clients traffic.

-If you configure the WAF node for several applications of the client, send the API request for each application passing different `id` value.
+If you configure the filtering node for several applications of the client, send the API request for each application passing different `id` value.

 When the client resource gets the traffic, the configured `id` will be displayed in the Wallarm Console → **Settings** → **Applications** for an appropriate partner client account.

 ## Providing clients with access to the Wallarm Console

 You can provide your clients with access to their accounts in the Wallarm Console.
-Clients will be able to track blocked requests, analyze discovered vulnerabilities, and perform additional configuration of the WAF node via the Wallarm Console.
+Clients will be able to track blocked requests, analyze discovered vulnerabilities, and perform additional configuration of the filtering node via the Wallarm Console.

 To provide a client with access to an account, go to the appropriate partner client account via the client selector → section **Settings** → **Users** and add users with the required roles.
 Only regular roles can be set for users of the partner client account.
 Reqular roles give access to only one partner client account.